Buried alive in the shadow of a Kyushu volcano | The Japan Times

-KAGOSHIMA – ‘Is the temperature alright for you ma’am?” my Japanese attendant asks in a polished U.S. accent as he cheerfully heaps another pile of hot sand on my torso.
+KAGOSHIMA – “Is the temperature alright for you ma’am?” my Japanese attendant asks in a polished U.S. accent as he cheerfully heaps another pile of hot sand on my torso.

 “It’s perfect.”